 The Best Place for Photos and Stories

 How about a journal?
 A sort-of diary?
-And what’s a better place for a personal website?
-A website that I’m really excited to create content for.
+And what's better place of a personal website?
+A website that I'm really excited to create content for.
 Further building on a personal brand.

 I used to upload photos on Flickr.
 I am a $50/year subscriber there.
 We get called “Pros”.
 Well, it’s better than “Experts” I suppose.

 When renewal notification came up every year, I was questioning if I should quit Flickr.